amitthakur4/amitthakur4/README.md

 ### Hello, folks!   👋

-Quick Snapshort
+I'm a Data Anlyst at TradePath Capital focusing majority of my time in Data Researching to find Profitable Strategies in US stock exchange using a bit understanding of market , math and algorithms as well as lot understanding to handle risk reward ratio for portfolio , creating a pipeline for raw Data to be stored in a database using Python.

+Here is a Quick sanpshot about me.

 - 🔭 I’m currently working on ...
 Time Series Dataset
 - 🌱 I’m currently learning ...
 Deep Learning Techniques , Stock Market , High level Statistics
 - 👯 I’m looking to collaborate on ...
 Time Series Stock Market Prediction Techniques
 - 🤔 I’m looking for help with ...
 GCP , AWS
 - 💬 Ask me about ...
-Anything
+A bit of Anything
 - 📫 How to reach me: ...
 [LinkedIn Handle](https://www.linkedin.com/in/amit-n-thakur/)
 - ⚡ Fun fact: ...
 More Data Does Not Always Mean More Accuracy -->